DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-20-support-for-missing-features.md

 ## Make features discoverable

-Where a new feature was designed to be discoverable, people are looking for it – often in the right place – but we haven’t built it yet.
+Where a new feature was designed to be discoverable, people are looking for it – often in the right place – but we have not built it yet.

 In the place where a feature should be there’s no action and no confirmation that they would have found it.
 This leads users to continue searching, some try another feature for the wrong purpose – ie the only one they can find.